AtzeDeVries/jobernetes/README.md

         job_path: test-dir/2-finalize
 ```
 The scheduler will first run all jobs in the first phase (start_sleep) and wait until they are finished.
 Then it will run (in parallel)
-run the jobs's in the second phase (source_systems) and wait until there are finished and then will run the jobs in the third phase (end_sleep).
+run the jobs's in the second phase (mid_sleep) and wait until there are finished and then will run the jobs in the third phase (end_sleep).
 You will also notice that the third phase has a job with `type` directory.
 This means that it will run all jobs which are in that directory.

 ### More advanced scheduling